Skip to content

 2. What is the median house price in Watsons Creek?

-QuickProperty's investment signals for Watsons Creek show: High Yield, Below Median, Moderate.
+QuickProperty's investment signals for Watsons Creek show: Below Median, Stretched, Rising.
 These are computed from price, rent, income, and population data — not an opaque score.

 Property prices come from state Valuers General offices and ABS Data by Region.
 Demographics are from ABS Census 2021.
 School ICSEA scores are from ACARA.
 Crime statistics are from state police agencies.
 Transport data is sourced from GTFS feeds.